arigo-software/frontend-development-guidelines/README.md

 To achieve this, we are using a couple of tools to help us maintain the code base.

-Before I get into the tools, remember to **respect and maintain the formatting of an existing document**, meaning that your code should fail the review process if it doesn't maintain consistency with the rest of the document.
+Remember to **respect and maintain the formatting of an existing document**, meaning that your code should fail the review process if it doesn't maintain consistency with the rest of the document.

 ## EditorConfig